Environmental Geoscience

 You may be able to take a work placement.
 Find out more.Learning

-The course is mainly delivered through a mixture of lectures, practical classes, tutorials and fieldwork.
-The balance of these activities changes over the degree, as you develop your knowledge and your ability as an independent learner in preparation for professional life or postgraduate study.
+The course is delivered via lectures, practical classes, tutorials and fieldwork.
+The balance changes over the degree, as you develop your knowledge and your ability as an independent learner in preparation for professional life or postgraduate study.
 There are specialist field courses in the UK and abroad throughout your studies.

 In Year 1, lectures and practicals dominate the timetable.
 You are also expected to undertake your own independent study to prepare for your classes and broaden your subject knowledge.